 Frisco voters adopted its initial Home Rule Charter in 1987.
 In May 2002, Frisco residents voted to revise the Charter and approved 19 propositions.
 Our Council-Manager form of government consists of a Mayor and six City Council members elected at-large and a City Manager.
 Council members' duties include enacting local legislation, adopting budgets, determining policies and appointing the City Manager and City Secretary.

-As our City Manager, George Purefoy, is responsible for the execution of laws and the administration of the government of the city.
+As our City Manager, Wes Pierson, is responsible for the execution of laws and the administration of the government of the city.
 In other words, our City Manager handles Frisco's day-to-day operations.

 While our City Manager takes care of daily administration, our Mayor and City Council focus on the future vision of Frisco.
 Our mayor facilitates City Council meetings.
 However, the mayor does not vote except to break a tie.
 The mayor is also the official spokesperson for the City Council.